Ph.D., Theoretical and Applied Mechanics, Cornell University

 M.Ph., Anglo-Saxon, Norse and Celtic, University of Cambridge

 B.S., Humanities, Massachusetts Institute of Technology

-At Shimer, I have taught the entire Natural Sciences core, Integrative Studies 2, Humanities 2, and electives or tutorials on the history of the English language, Old English, Beowulf, precalculus, calculus, chemistry, technology & ethics, and Gödel, Escher, Bach.
+At Shimer, I have taught the entire Natural Sciences core curriculum, Integrative Studies 2, Humanities 1, 2, and 3, and electives or tutorials on the history of the English language, Old English, Old Norse, Beowulf, The Lord of the Rings, precalculus, calculus, chemistry, technology & ethics, computational linguistics, and Gödel, Escher, Bach.

 Away from Shimer, I have taught ice skating, mathematics, fluid mechanics, and writing.

 My main research areas are the history of ice skating and historical linguistics (especially the Germanic languages).
-These go together well because I spend a lot of time carefully reading old texts to find out as much as I can about medieval ice skating.
-An example of this is my recent paper “The similarity of bone skates and skis,” which is about skating and skiing in Old Norse literature.
+These go together well because I spend a lot of time carefully reading old texts to find out as much as I can about ancient and medieval ice skating.
+My recent paper “The similarity of bone skates and skis” is about skating and skiing in Old Norse literature.

 I also enjoy using math and science to understand events in literature and mythology, such as how fast Vikings could skate and how Odin’s eight-legged horse managed to run.

-My major non-academic interests are figure skating and cats.
+My main non-academic interests are figure skating and cats.

 “The similarity of bone skates and skis.”
 Viking and Medieval Scandinavia 9:199–217, 2013

 “A new interpretation of Frithiof’s steel shoes.”
 Scandinavica 50.2:6–30, 2011